Anthony Way: Biography

 Way was born in London, England, and was a chorister by the age of eight.
 He is the sixth child out of eight siblings.
 His mother (Eileen Way) was a housewife.
 His father (Garry Way) worked as an officer at Wormwood Scrubs Prison.
 In 1990, the prison chaplain, the Rev. Ray Guymer, suggested to Way's father that young Anthony should go for a voice trial at St Paul's Cathedral.
 Way passed the audition and was given a place at the Cathedral Choir School at the age of nine.

 At the age of twelve, he received attention for his portrayal of Henry Ashworth in the lavish 1995 BBC mini-series based on the Joanna Trollope novel The Choir as a gifted young chorister whose voice saved a cathedral and its choir.
-The series comprised five one-hour episodes, and has aired on America's PBS Network.
+The series comprised five episodes and also aired on America's PBS Network.
 Way was the prominent voice on The Choir soundtrack, and was backed by the Gloucester Cathedral Choir and the Warsaw Philharmonic Orchestra.
 Released by PolyGram label Decca, the recording went platinum, selling 350,000 copies worldwide and spent 15 weeks at the top of the UK Classical Chart.
 It was notably the fastest-selling classical release since the Three Tenors five years previously.
 Meanwhile, in the UK Singles Chart the album secured a No 3 spot, squeezing out Michael Jackson.
 (The DVD of the series was eventually released in March 2006, shortly after "The Choirboys" debut album became the fastest selling classical debut album).

 In 1995, his record label released "The Choirboy," an amalgamation of classic and contemporary songs which was excluded from the UK Classical Chart.
 A court battle then ensued between Way's record label and the Classic Chart compilers that resulted in media controversy and saw Way splashed across the national press, propelling the album to gold status and taking total album sales to half a million.
 The chart compilers soon thereafter started a new classical crossover chart (in January 1996).
 From this album also came the hit singles "Panis Angelicus" and "The Lord's Prayer" which both went gold or platinum within a short time of their release.